 It seems fitting that, in a town where every house is a cliffhanger, every U.S. Open played at Olympic has been one, too.
 For decades, the Lake was a severe test of golf.
-Once it was a heavily-forested course with canted fairways hampered by just a single fairway bunker.
-Today the forest has been considerably cleared away, leaving only the occasional bowlegged cypress with knobby knees.
-The layout also has a new par-3 eighth as well as several new bunkers.
-Still, the 2012 U.S. Open stuck to the script: a ball was stuck in tree, slow-play warnings were given, a leader snap-hooked on 16 in the final round, and a guy name Simpson won.
-Next up for Olympic Lake, the 2021 U.S. Women's Open.
+Once it was a heavily forested course with canted fairways hampered by just a single fairway bunker.
+By 2009, the forest had been considerably cleared away, leaving only the occasional bowlegged cypress with knobby knees, the seventh and 18th greens were redesigned and a new par-3 eighth added.
+Despite those changes, the 2012 U.S. Open stuck to the usual script: a ball got stuck in a tree, slow-play warnings were given, a leader snap-hooked a drive on 16 in the final round, and a guy name Simpson won.
+Thanks to architect Bill Love, Olympic Lake now has redesigned bunkering.
+Next up for the course, the 2021 U.S. Women’s Open.

 “From Mark Twain to Johnny Miller, some of the best thinkers in the game have been members at Olympic.
 And that's evident in the play of the course.
 Like any of the best major-championship venues, this is a course you have to think yourself around with precision."